 Pros: We arrived to camp late afternoon, and immediately went and played this course, where I shot -8.
 At midnight we went back [nicely toasted] with two discs each[white] and headlamps and I shot -11.
 My buddy dinked his in the water's edge at #5 and fell in getting it.
 I fell all the way down the trail going to hole #12 but only got dirty.
 He lost a Leopard on #13 but we found it the next morning.
 We decided rolling down the hill at #18 was easier than walking.
 The hardest part was not giggling like giddy schoolgirls as we walked back to camp past the owner's residence.

-Its not quite a beginner's course: the open shots have unusual and/or sudden elevation changes, and the closed-in fairways require precision or you'll be invoking Olde Scottish oaths as you explore the local shrubbery.
+Its OK as a beginner's course, as its rarely crowded and the quiet isolation is conducive to ponderous thought.
+But the open shots have unusual and/or sudden elevation changes, and the closed-in fairways require precision or you'll be invoking Olde Scottish oaths as you explore the local shrubbery.
 There's enough woods/undergrowth at the sides of the open fairways to spend some time disc-hunting if you're Driving While Imbibing.
 An overthrow at #2, 12, 18 can add a couple strokes each.
 Underthrow at #5 and you're in the lake.

 None of these are a con, however: they're just stations on the way to the pot o' gold.
 Which is exactly what the baskets look like: giant semi rims repurposed and painted brilliant yellow, that go "DONNNNNGG!!!" like a county Cork church death knell when you flub your putt.